Skip to main content

 To deploy an application, follow the steps below:

-1. Click Configure Deploy, select the image tag to be deployed, and proceed with the Start Deploy button:
+1. Click Configure deploy, select the image tag to be deployed, and proceed with the Start deploy button:

 Application deployment